PSLCL/testing-framework/docs/design/artifacts.md

 ##Test Generator Artifacts

 Artifacts which contain [Test Generators](test_generators.md) should have their configuration set to "dtf_test_generator".
-This enables the
+This enables
-[dtfexec synchronize](dtfexec.md#a-user-synchronizes-the-local-artifact-cache) command to identify and execute test generators provided by an
+[dtfexec](dtfexec.md) command to identify and execute test generators provided by an artifact provider.
-Artifact Provider.